JasmineOttawa/RainDropInTheOcean/_posts/2019-01-08-Oracle_PLSQL_WHERE_CURRENT_OF.md

 tags: [Oracle]
 ---

-Here is an example os using WHERE CURRENT OF to delete duplicate rows
+Here is an example of using WHERE CURRENT OF to delete duplicate rows

 identify all the duplicate rows:
 ```